-The Community Principal Program will run between 8–26 October 2018, as part of the department's wider
+The Community Principal Program will run during October and November 2019, as part of the department's wider

 About Community Principal

 Community Principal is an annual program that encourages state schools to invite a local community, business or sports leader to job-shadow the principal for a day, or even a few hours.

 The first Community Principal program took place in 2017 to help celebrate and showcase Queensland's exceptional state schools to a wider audience, and to shine a leadership spotlight on our principals as the genuine role models that they are.

 Read more about some of our Community Principals in action.

 Madonna King, journalist and author visits Indooroopilly State High School

 Bruce and Denise Morcombe visit Manly West State School

 The Community Principal can meet with students, staff and parents, participate in a special assembly, visit classrooms, undertake tuckshop shifts and playground duties, for a first-hand glimpse to the challenges and highlights.

 The objective of Community Principal is to demonstrate and highlight the exceptional work of principals and staff to a respected member of the community, forge and strengthen school-community partnerships, and demonstrate the exciting programs that each school delivers.